 Everyone who operates a boat or who water-skis or rides personal watercraft in Vermont must do so safely (23 V.S.A. § 3311).
 They must not be under the influence of intoxicants.
-They must stay at least 200 feet away from the shore, a person in the water, and other vessels unless they are traveling less than five miles per hour and not generating a wake.
+They must stay at least 200 feet away from the shore, a person in the water, and other vessels unless they travel less than five miles per hour and not generate awake.

 Damages Depend on Personal Behavior

 Failure to obey all boating laws and regulations can lead to harsh results because Vermont assesses damages on the theory of modified comparative negligence.
-That means that a person injured in an accident could be unable to collect all of their damages if they were partially responsible.
+That means that a person injured in an accident could not collect all of their damages if they were partially responsible.
 The court must reduce any eventual recovery by an amount that reflects their degree of responsibility.
-If an operator is not fully compliant with applicable laws, it is likely that the operator will bear some responsibility for the accident.
+If an operator is not fully compliant with applicable laws, the operator will likely bear some responsibility for the accident.

-For example, if two boats collide and one operator is drunk, and the other is traveling over the speed limit, it will be up to a jury to decide which operator was most responsible for the collision.
-If they decide the operators were equally responsible, neither will be able to collect damages from the other.
+For example, if two boats collide and one operator is drunk and the other is traveling over the speed limit, it will be up to a jury to decide which operator was most responsible for the collision.
+If they decide the operators were equally responsible, neither will collect damages from the other.